12bitsD/CodeMonkey/README.md

 ---

-## 🎯 What Is PathFinder?
+## 🎯 What Is ConceptTree?

-PathFinder is a **learning path generator** that transforms any learning goal into a visual knowledge graph with clear dependencies.
+ConceptTree is a **learning path generator** that transforms any learning goal into a visual knowledge graph with clear dependencies.

 **Input:** `"I want to understand backpropagation in deep learning.
 I know Python but my math is weak."`